 How to watch Iowa State football at Utah; TV channel, spread, game odds, prediction

-This week presents an interesting matchup for the Cyclones in a Utah (4-6, 1-6) squad that was the preseason favorites to win the conference.
-Injuries have decimated the Utes, including the loss of quarterback Cam Rising.
+Utah has dropped six straight since starting the season off 4-0 as preseason favorites to win the Big 12.
+Of those six losses, four have been decided by eight points or less.
+Last Saturday, though, they suffered a 25-point setback to Colorado.

-Once 4-0, Utah has not won since late in September, dropping its last six.
-Four of those defeats have been by less than eight points, though, they were blown out at Colorado last Saturday, 49-24.
+Along with several tough losses, the Utes have been without star quarterback Cam Rising since the losing skid began.
+Rising is out for the season following multiple injuries, as Isaac Wilson - the brother of NFL QB Zack Wilson - has replaced him.

-From 1970-2010, Iowa State and Utah met five times, with the Cyclones winning the first four.
-The Utes claimed a 68-27 victory in the last encounter.
-Utah was unbeaten at that time and ranked 10th in the country.
+Iowa State and Utah have a bit of a history, playing each other five times between 1970-2010.
+The Cyclones won the first four meetings between the two while the Utes won the most recent, claiming a 68-27 victory.
+Utah was undefeated and ranked 10th in the country during that encounter.

-The oddsmakers have the Cyclones set as an early 6-point favorite.
-ESPN’s FPI puts them at just over 61 percent to win the game.
+The oddsmakers have the Cyclones set as a 6.5-point favorite.
+ESPN’s FPI puts them at just over 63 percent to win the game.

 Here are the details on how to watch, stream and follow Iowa State’s game at Utah on Saturday night: